-By configuring your album artwork rule within bliss, you can state how large or small your art should be and make sure all of your existing
+By configuring your album cover rule within bliss, you can state how large or small your art should be and make sure all of your existing art also complies!

 Take a look at the quick start cover art tutorial.

-You can also manually change artwork, either from a list of suggestions bliss finds automatically, or by uploading your own art or providing a URL.
+You can also manually change art, either from a list of suggestions bliss finds automatically, or by uploading your own art or providing a URL.